-While there is some evidence the population will age between 2011 and 2031, this is fairly moderate.
+2031.
+With this, comes increasing demand for sport and recreation opportunities and facilities, moderate.
 In addition, participation by older adults in sport and recreation activities has steadily increased in recent years.
 This is expected to continue and will drive increased demand for sport and recreation opportunities in Greater Shepparton, as will the large number of children and young adults.